omega8cc/boa/README.txt

 * MultiCore Apache Solr 1.4.1 with Jetty 7 - see docs/SOLR.txt for details.
 * MultiCore Apache Solr 3.6.2 with Jetty 8 - see docs/SOLR.txt for details.
 * MultiCore Apache Solr 4.2.0 with Jetty 8 or Jetty 9 on Precise and Wheezy.
-* Fast Redis Lock support with DB auto-failover for all 6.x and 7.x platforms.
 * Latest release of Percona 5.5 database server.
 * New Relic Server and Apps Monitor with per Site/Instance/Server reporting.
 * LDAP Nginx support via third-party module.